-After Effects CS6 and later has many new and changed features that make use of the GPU (graphics processing unit) on your graphics card.
+After Effects CS6 (11.0) and After Effects CC (12.0, 12.1) make use of the GPU (graphics processing unit) on your graphics card for some specific kinds of processing.

 The GPU features in After Effects CS6 and later can be thought of in three categories: